-I’m going to share my thoughts on how I started my blog-Food Storage Moms.
-Here’s the deal, it was about six years ago and I was teaching classes in my home so my neighbors would learn how to be prepared for the unexpected.
-I shared food storage samples in my home, asked speakers to come, showed people how to bake bread outside and so much more.
+I’m going to share my thoughts on how I started my blog, Food Storage Moms.
+Here’s the deal, it was about 2011 or 2012 and I was teaching classes in my home so my neighbors would learn how to be prepared for the unexpected.
+You should know that I shared food storage samples in my home, asked speakers to come, showed people how to bake bread outside and so much more.
 I did this every Wednesday for about a year from 5:30 to 6:30 P.M.

 I started each Wednesday on time and ended on time.
 Some weeks I had two people, some weeks I had over 20 people.
 I did this FREE of charge because I wanted to make a team of people in the neighborhood that could work together if we had a disaster.
 I really appreciated those that came, but I had a passion for teaching more people about food storage and emergency preparedness.